Steady-State Entanglement Generation via Casimir-Polder Interactions: Conclusion

-\textit{Acknowledgments}--- This work was supported by the Scientific and Technological Research Council of T\"{u}rkiye (T\"{U}B\.{I}TAK) under Project Numbers 120F089 and 123F150.
+We gratefully acknowledge Stefan Scheel for bringing Ref.
+[36] to our attention after the completion of this work.
+This work was supported by the Scientific and Technological Research Council of T\"{u}rkiye (T\"{U}B\.{I}TAK) under Project Numbers 120F089 and 123F150.
 M. I., O. P., and \"{O}.
 M. thank T\"{U}B\.{I}TAK for their support.
-K.S. acknowledges support from the National Science Foundation under Grant No. PHY-2418249, and by the John Templeton Foundation under Award No. 62422.
+K.S. acknowledges support from the National Science Foundation under Award No. PHY-2418249, by the John Templeton Foundation under Award No. 62422, and Army Research Office under Award No. W911NF2410080.